tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

-Because of the `captureHeaders` setting defined at capture startup as explained above, this is automatically created as part of the capture.
-I didn't do this for my scenario, but we could also set the correct response to say that the header is not correct for all other `If-Match` headers being sent.
+Because of the `captureHeaders` setting defined at recording startup as explained above, this is automatically created as part of the recording.
+We could also define the correct response to say that the header is not correct for all other `If-Match` headers being sent.

 Now the last missing piece is how to get WireMock to send different responses for the same request, as explained above.